madetech/blog/posts/alpine-stack-size.md

 ## Tracing the error

+What we knew from this error message:

+* The stack size was being restricted within our CI-environment.

 ### Increasing the stack size

 At first we thought there was an environment configuration difference between the Ruby in our CI pipeline and our local machines.